wp-plugins/formilla-live-chat/readme.txt

 == Frequently Asked Questions ==

-= How do I install Formilla.com Live Chat software to my WordPress site? = Follow our [quick installation video](http://www.youtube.com/watch?v=3qodtXvmpdg "quick installation video") tutorial or the instructions tab of this page.
+= How do I install Formilla.com Live Chat software to my WordPress site? = Follow our [quick installation video](http://www.youtube.com/watch?v=3qodtXvmpdg "quick installation video") tutorial or the Installation tab of this page.

+= How do I start a test chat after installing Formilla Live Chat on my WordPress site? = Watch our [video tutorial](https://www.youtube.com/watch?v=Cwy1VnSp3EA "video tutorial") to learn how.

 = What is the Formilla 'Chat ID' under the WordPress plugin settings? =